 A study of leadership styles and skills, roles and functions of officers of student organizations.
 Includes parliamentary procedure, chain of command, communication, conducting effective meetings, role of constitution/by-laws, principle of ethics, etiquette, and working with volunteers.
+One hour lecture per week.
 Credit, one semester hour.